This post was most recently updated on September 28th, 2020

 RELATED: How to make money with chickens

-There is nothing wrong with a small volume of porridge later on, but oats are very low in protein and fat, both of which chickens need.
+There is nothing wrong with a small volume of porridge or oatmeal, but oats are very low in protein and fat, both of which chickens need.

-Porridge fills up a chickens stomach, so they don’t have room for the high nutrient foods they need to be eating.
+However, porridge fills up a ‘s stomach, so they don’t have room for the high nutrient foods they need to be eating.

 Oats have virtually no vitamin A, D or E and high in beta glucans that birds cannot digest.
 Too many beta glucans will form a sludge in the gut, causing blockages.